-Monsoon rains wreek havoc in Pakistani port city, killing 20
+Monsoon rains wreak havoc across Pakistan, killing 36 people

-KARACHI, Pakistan (AP) — Heavy rains hit Pakistan’s financial capital Karachi for a fifth straight night, bringing more flooding and killing at least 20 more people, officials said Friday, as rescuers evacuated people from flooded neighborhoods
+KARACHI, Pakistan (AP) — Heavy rains hit parts of Pakistan including the financial capital Karachi for a fifth straight night bringing more flooding to towns and villages and leaving at least 36 people dead, officials said Friday.
+Rescuers evacuated people from flooded neighborhoods.

-About 30 inches (76 centimeters) of rain have fallen on the city since Sunday, when monsoon rains began lashing the city, forcing authorities to use boats to evacuate people trapped in flooded streets.
+About 30 inches (76 centimeters) of rain have fallen in Karachi since Sunday, when monsoon rains began lashing the city, forcing authorities to use boats to evacuate people trapped in flooded streets.

+Twenty people were killed in Karachi in rain-related incidents and 16 others died in the northwestern province of Khyber Pakhtunkhwa because of flash flooding overnight, according to government officials.

 Downed power lines caused widespread electrical outages, adding misery to the lives of many of the city’s 15 million residents.
 Some workers stayed at their offices and others spent the night in open areas because there was no transportation to get home in many parts of the city.